- Genre: supernatural haunted-house horror.

 A Sleepless First Night

-Finally, just after midnight, she sat up, overwhelmed by the sensation that she wasn’t alone.
+Finally, just after midnight, she sat up, overwhelmed by the sensation that she was not alone.
 The corridor outside her door was dark and silent.
 Yet she could have sworn she heard soft footsteps.
 Stepping out of bed, she moved toward the hallway, every nerve alight with dread.
-The old floorboards creaked softly beneath her feet, a quiet symphony of tension.

 She paused in front of Elena’s door.
-From within were muffled voices—Elena’s and another voice Sophia didn’t recognise.
+From within were muffled voices: Elena’s and another voice Sophia did not recognise.
 It sounded like a low, gravelly whisper.
 Suddenly, Elena let out a sharp yelp.
 Sophia shoved the door open.

 Elena sat up in bed, breathing heavily, drenched in cold sweat.
 The room was empty.
 “Why are you here?”
 Elena mumbled, blinking in confusion.

 “I heard you scream,” Sophia answered.
 A dense hush settled between them, broken only by Elena’s laboured breaths.
-They decided to leave the lights on for the rest of the night, uncertain of what was lurking in the corridors of that old house.
+They decided to leave the lights on for the rest of the night, uncertain of what lurked in the corridors of that old house.

 The Discovery in the Attic